 In 1647, Fr.
 Garnier left St. Joseph to serve at a new mission among the Petun.
 Fr.
 Jogues and Fr.
 Garnier had traveled among the Petun in 1639 and now the Petun requested the missionaries to come.
 Of their work there, Fr.
 Garnier told his brother, “We were received very ill there the 1st year; in the second, we have been regarded in a tolerably favourable manner; thank God, we find some who listen to us.

 The following summer, Fr.
-Antoine Daniel, who had replaced Fr.
+Anthony Daniel, who had replaced Fr.
 Garnier at St. Joseph, was martyred when the Iroquois attacked and destroyed the village.
 Fr.
 Garnier spoke wistfully of being denied martyrdom; he and the other Jesuits saw it as a “crown” bestowed by God.

 Saint Charles Garnier is Martyred